hongquandev/promptzy/README.md

    - Paste and run it in the Supabase SQL Editor
 4. Return to Promptzy and click "Connect" again to verify the table setup
 5. Save your settings
+6. Use the "Refresh" button in the header to load your prompts

    **Note:** Automatic table creation isn't supported by Supabase for security reasons, so this one-time manual setup is required.
+After setup, use the refresh button to ensure prompts load properly, especially on mobile devices.

 The application will now use your Supabase instance for cloud storage!